Skip to content

 daytona snapshot push custom-alpine:3.21 --name alpine-minimal

-Alternatively, to do it through the CLI, use the --dockerfile flag under create to pass the path to the Dockerfile you want to use and Daytona will build the Snapshot for you.
-The COPY/ADD commands will be automatically parsed and added to the context - to manually add files to the context you can use the --context flag.
+Alternatively, use the --dockerfile flag under create to pass the path to the Dockerfile you want to use and Daytona will build the snapshot for you.
+The COPY/ADD commands will be automatically parsed and added to the context.
+To manually add files to the context, use the --context flag.

 Terminal window